-2.1 LEGISLATIVE FRAMEWORK
+2.1 Legislative Framework

-The Local Government Act 1989, Part 1A, Section 3C stipulates that the primary objective of Council is to endeavour to achieve the best outcomes for the local community having regard to the long term and cumulative effects of its decision.
-In seeking to achieve its primary objective, Council must have regard to a number of facilitating, or supporting, objectives, set out in section 3C(2) of the Act, one of which is to ensure the equitable imposition of rates and charges.
+The Act stipulates that one of the primary objectives of Council is to endeavour to achieve the best outcomes for the local community having regard to the long term and cumulative effects of its decision.
+In seeking to achieve its primary objective, Council must have regard to a number of facilitating, or supporting, objectives, one of which is to ensure the equitable imposition of rates and charges.

-The issue of equity must therefore be addressed in the rating strategy, and this strategy has paid careful attention to this aspect.
+The issue of equity must therefore be addressed in the plan, and this plan has paid careful attention to this aspect.

-2.2 CONSIDERATION OF EQUITY
+2.2 Consideration of Equity

 Having determined that Council must review its rating strategy in terms of the equitable imposition of rates and charges, the difficulty becomes how to define and determine what is in fact equitable in the view of Council.

-In considering what rating approaches are equitable, some concepts that Council may take into account are:
+In considering what rating approaches are equitable, concepts that Council consider are:

-Horizontal equity, which refers to justice or fairness in the treatment of like properties, in other words, that similar rates are paid by similar properties.
-On the proviso that Council valuations fairly reflect the true valuation of like properties, horizontal equity will be achieved.

-Vertical equity, which refers to justice or fairness in the treatment of properties in different circumstances. (e.g. different property types -

-Residential/ Commercial/ Industrial / Farming/ Vacant / Developed).
+- Horizontal equity, which refers to justice or fairness in the treatment of like properties, in other words, that similar rates are paid by similar properties.
+On the proviso that Council valuations fairly reflect the true valuation of like properties, horizontal equity will be achieved. - Vertical equity, which refers to justice or fairness in the treatment of properties in different circumstances. (e.g. different property types - Residential/ Commercial/ Industrial / Farming/ Vacant / Developed).